Samuel Tenka

 Obligations of the States and of the United States

 FREE AND SYMMETRICAL MOVEMENT AND TRADE --- No preference shall be given by any regulation of commerce or revenue to the ports of one State over those of another; nor shall vessels bound to, or from, one State be obliged to enter, clear, or pay duties in another.
-Nor shall No Tax or Duty shall be laid, by the United States or any State, on Articles exported from any State;
+Nor shall any tax or duty shall be laid, by the United States or any State, on articles exported from any State; Note that this is qualified by the prohibition regarding illegal intoxicating liquors.

-Full Faith and Credit shall be given in each State to the public Acts, Records, and judicial Proceedings of every other State.
-And the Congress may by general Laws prescribe the Manner in which such Acts, Records, and Proceedings shall be proved, and WHAT the effect thereof.
+Full faith and credit shall be given in each State to the public acts, records, and judicial proceedings of every other State.
+And the Congress may by general laws prescribe the manner in which such acts, records, and proceedings shall be proved, and the effect thereof.

 No State shall, without the consent of Congress, keep troops, or keep ships of war in time of peace, or lay any duty of tonnage.